 There is often two sides to a story.
 In the case of what goes on in the Garden Therapy homestead, the unsung hero is my husband, Michael, who has been working behind the scenes on almost every project and post written here.
 Today we are lucky enough to see “Schneider” come forward to share a tutorial on how to build a Doggy John, or a flushable dog run for our Weekend Project.
+Michael’s clever dog run has made our yard even more pet friendly, while keeping the lawn green and healthy.
+You can make your own flushable doggy john easily.
+Your dogs and your lawn will thank you!

 If you want to protect your lawn from doggie business so it stays pretty and usable, it is incredibly easy to teach the mutts to use a dog run.
 With some training consistency, lots of liver treats, and your dog’s desire to keep you happy, you can say goodbye to dog poop for ever (on you lawn at least).